chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

 Whatever coroutine state changes are required to enable resumption of the coroutine from the corresponding suspend point should be done at the point of `coro.save` intrinsic.

 Example:
 """"""""

-Separate save and suspend points are a necessity when coroutine is used to represent an asynchronous control flow driven by callbacks representing completions of asynchronous operations.
+Separate save and suspend points are a necessity when a coroutine is used to represent an asynchronous control flow driven by callbacks representing completions of asynchronous operations.

-In these cases, a coroutine should be ready for resumption prior to a call to `async_op` function that may trigger resumption of a coroutine from the same or a different thread:
+In such a case, a coroutine should be ready for resumption prior to a call to `async_op` function that may trigger resumption of a coroutine from the same or a different thread possibly prior to `async_op` call returning control back to the coroutine:

 .. code-block:: llvm